lprimeroo/xkcd/README.md

 # xkcd

 This tiny python script automatically sets the latest xkcd comic as your wallpaper, provided you set the script as a cron job.
+[Not maintained anymore]

 ## Requirements